souravnub/NextJS-toutorials/README.md

 Similarly, styleSheets like Bootstrap can only be imported in \_app.js, to use third-party styles in a single component : [using styles from third party source in single component](https://nextjs.org/docs/basic-features/built-in-css-support#import-styles-from-node_modules)

-2.**STYLED JSX :** we can use styled jsx in our components for modular scope of css.
+2.**STYLED JSX :** we can use styled jsx in our components for modular scope of css. **_remember: we cannot use child class selectors in styledJSX_**, for extra info : [blog in styledJSX by nextjs](https://nextjs.org/blog/styling-next-with-styled-jsx).
 Using styled jsx, the styles would not collide if the styled jsx is not made global.
 Styled JSX is also in two formats :

 -   component scopped